Frequently Asked Questions

 Q: Who was James Morasco?
 Railroad Joe?
 Sevy the Birdman?

 A: James Morasco was named in 1983 Philadelphia Inquirer article by journalist Clark DeLeon about a man fronting an organization called the Minority Association who sought to use science to resurrect the dead on Jupiter.
 The only person by this name that lived in Philadelphia during this time with that name was a resident of the Chestnut Hill neighborhood, who swore that he had no connection to the Minority Association.
 Morasco passed away in 2003.
 Julius "Railroad Joe" Piroli was a railroad worker who lived in at South Philadelphia address during the 1970s and 1980s that was tied to the tiles via an address found on a South American tile.
 He died in 1987.
-Sevy "the Birdman" Verna is the current residence of this house, nicknamed for his love of birds, who denies connection to the tiles.
+Sevy "the Birdman" Verna is the current residence of this house, nicknamed for his love of birds, who denies any connection to the tiles.